zooniverse/front-end-monorepo/README.md

 ## Getting started

 ### Docker
-You can run the code locally in Docker, which avoids needing to install Node or yarn.
+You can run the code locally in Docker, which avoids needing to install Node or Yarn.

 ```sh
 git clone git@github.com:zooniverse/front-end-monorepo.git